dlandon/unassigned.devices-next/README.md

 Users should install the plugin directly from the URLs provided in this repository to ensure they receive authentic and up-to-date releases.

-Redistribution of this software through third-party repositories, plugin catalogs, mirrors, or repackaged installers is not authorized unless explicitly approved by the author.
+Redistribution of this software through third-party repositories, plugin catalogs, mirrors, or repackaged installers is not authorized unless explicitly approved in writing by the author.

 ## License